Prof Bridget Heal

 Research areas

 My research focusses on the long-term impact of the Protestant and Catholic Reformations on German society and culture.
-The most distinctive element of my approach is the incorporation of visual evidence into the broader frameworks of religious history.
-My first monograph, The Cult of the Virgin Mary in Early Modern Germany: Protestant and Catholic Piety, 1500-1648, drew on both textual and visual sources to analyse the significance of Marian piety during the Reformation and Counter-Reformation.
-My second monograph, A Magnificent Faith: Art and Identity in Lutheran Germany, was published in 2017.
-It explains how and why Lutheranism—a confession that insisted upon the pre-eminence of God’s Word—became a visually magnificent faith, a faith whose adherents produced, during the eighteenth century, monuments as splendid as the Frauenkirche in Dresden.
-I spent 2017-18 as a visiting fellow at the Freie Universität in Berlin in order to work on my next major project, which focuses on religious life during and after the Thirty Years' War.
+A distinctive element of my approach has been the incorporation of visual evidence into the broader frameworks of religious history.
+The Cult of the Virgin Mary in Early Modern Germany: Protestant and Catholic Piety, 1500-1648 drew on both textual and visual sources to analyse the significance of Marian piety during the Reformation and Counter-Reformation.
+A Magnificent Faith: Art and Identity in Lutheran Germany explains how and why Lutheranism—a confession that insisted upon the pre-eminence of God’s Word—became a visually magnificent faith, a faith whose adherents produced, during the eighteenth century, monuments as splendid as the Frauenkirche in Dresden.
+I am currently writing a study of religious life during the Thirty Years War (1618-1648) that draws on evidence from Electoral Saxony, one of the Empire’s most important Protestant territories, to examine the role of faith in an era of violence and suffering.
+Some preliminary results of this project can be found in German History and the Journal of Ecclesiastical History.

 See also the St Andrews Reformation Studies Institute